yanruoyu2005/ruoyu_insightproject/README.md

 ![App Function Illustration](https://github.com/yanruoyu2005/ruoyu_insightproject/blob/insight_branch/data/raw/app_functions.PNG)

-#### User Guide
+##### User Guide
-##### To try the app, choose one of the following options.
+###### To try the app, choose one of the following options.
 1) Go to the WebApp ( http://analytics0101.tech ) directly.
 2) Clone / download the repo (ruoyu_insightproject).
-Go to ruoyu_insightproject/linearbunny and install required packages from requirements.txt.
+Go to ruoyu_insightproject/linearbunny and install the required packages from requirements.txt.
 Then go to ruoyu_insightproject/linearbunny/linearbunny, and execute the following command in the terminal: python server.py